POSSIBLE-X/documentation/docs/catalog/self-descriptions.md

 This is a draft idea how a data resource that connects to EDC might look like.

-!!! example "Example Software Offering"
+!!! example "Example Data Resource for POSSIBLE"

     ```turtle
     @prefix dcat:   <http://www.w3.org/ns/dcat#> .